mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 I've also enabled compression for Btrfs, which may or may not be a good idea depending on your use case.
 Notice that compressing data before encrypting it _may_ hypothetically leak some info about the data contained.
 Avoid compression if you are concerned about this and/or you have a very large SSD.

-If using ZFS:
+If using ZFS, run:

 ```
-# zpool import -l -R /tmp/mnt ExtZFS
+# zpool import -l -d /dev/disk/by-id -R /tmp/mnt extzfs
 ```

+and it should do the trick.

 ## 3.2.
 Installing from scratch